 Cue diversity increased for all models with increasing metabolic costs (Fig 2C).
 The increase is largest for D-present, followed by Gestalt and then U-absent (SLM3).
 U-absent model consistently shows the highest cue diversity, followed closely by D-present.
 Increasing metabolic cost is expected to select for lower cue values, which is reflected in cue abundance decreasing for all models with increasing metabolic cost (Fig 2D).
 This effect is strongest for D-present, followed by Control MP, Gestalt, and U-absent (SLM4).
 Consistent with previous results, asymmetric recognition models (U-absent and D-present) had higher success in raiding other colonies compared to Gestalt model (Fig S2B) while showcasing higher cue diversity.
 However, raiding success did not vary considerably with varying metabolic costs.

-Since D-present model selects for lower cue values, metabolic costs provide an opposing selection force.
+Since D-present model selects for higher cue values, metabolic costs provide an opposing selection force.
 This opposing selection explains the sensitivity of D-present model to metabolic costs.
 Many D-present replicates also lose their recognition systems by evolving all cue values to be zero under extremely high metabolic costs (m=80; only 1 replicate retains the recognition system; data not shown).
 Our model is robust to variations in metabolic costs as cue diversity increases compared to drift control in all conditions.
 However, very high metabolic costs can lead to population extinction or evolution of all cue values to zero.